Wolfe Tone: Invitation to Belfast

 In July 1790 in the visitors' gallery in the Irish House of Commons, Tone met Thomas Russell, a disillusioned East India Company veteran.
 He found Russell equally critical of the proceedings in the chamber below.
 Henry Grattan's reform-minded Patriots were floundering in their efforts to build upon the legislative independence from England (the "Constitution of 1782") that the Volunteer militia movement had helped secure.
 Tone later described the encounter with Russell as "one of the most fortunate" in his life.

 With Russell providing the introductions, in October 1791 Tone addressed a small reform club in Belfast.
 Members were Protestant "Dissenters" from the established church, Presbyterians who, notwithstanding sometimes substantial commercial property, had no elected representation.
 Belfast was a parliamentary borough in the "pocket" of the town's proprietor, the Marquess of Donegall.
 They had coalesced around the proposal of one of their number, now resident in Dublin, William Drennan, for "a benevolent conspiracy, a plot for the people" dedicated to "the Rights of Man" and to "Real Independence" for Ireland.
-(Tone's diary records Thomas Paine's Rights of Man as the "Koran of Belfast").

 An Argument on behalf of the Catholics of Ireland

 The Belfast club had invited Tone as the author of An Argument on behalf of the Catholics of Ireland.
 It was a tract which they had helped publish and which had appeared, in their honour, as the work of "a Northern Whig".
-With an eventual print-run of 16,000, in Ireland only the Rights of Man surpassed it in circulation.
+With an eventual print-run of 16,000, in Ireland only Thomas Paine's Rights of Man (described by Tone as the "Koran of Belfast") surpassed it in circulation.

 The Argument embraced what had been the most advanced Volunteer position: that the key to constitutional reform was Catholic emancipation.
 So long as "illiberal", "bigoted" and "blind" Irish Protestants indulged their fears of "Popery" and of Catholic repossession, the "boobies and blockheads" in Parliament and Dublin Castle would prevail.
 The choice was stark: either "Reform, the Catholics, justice and liberty" or "an unconditional submission to the present, and every future administration".

 Tone was himself suspicious of Catholic priests (regretting that the Irish people had been "bound" to them by persecution) and hostile to what he saw as "Papal tyranny" (In 1798, he was to applaud Napoleon's deposition and imprisonment of Pope Pius VI).
 But the Argument presents the French Revolution as evidence that a Catholic people need not endure clericalism: in the French National Assembly, as in the American Congress, "Catholic and Protestant sit equally".
 It also recalls the Patriot Parliament summoned by James II in 1689.
 When Irish Catholics had a clearer title to what had been forfeit not ninety but forty years before (in the Cromwellian Settlement), they did not use the opportunity to pursue the wholesale return of their lost estates.
 As for the existing Irish Parliament "where no Catholic can by law appear", it was the clearest proof that "Protestantism is no guard against corruption".

-In short, in "the days illumination" the sectarian lessons of 1641 were no long applicable.
+In short, in "the days illumination" the sectarian lessons of the rebellion of 1641 were no long applicable.